questionmark/qm-oap-docs/doc/deliveryodata/feeds.rst

 ..  od:feed::   AssessmentSnapshotsData AssessmentSnapshotData

-    An auxiliary feed to :od:feed:`deliveryodata.AssessmentSnapshots`
-    which contains the raw XML data describing the snapshot.
+    An auxiliary feed to :od:feed:`AssessmentSnapshots` which contains the raw XML data describing the snapshot.

 ..  od:feed::   Attempts Attempt